mikha03/Assesment-3-Obstacle-avoidance-robot/README.md

     plt.pause(0.005)
 ```

-Third function is `reach_condition()`.
+- Third function is `reach_condtion()`.
 This function checks if the car has reached the target.
 If the the difference between x coordinates of the car and the target less than the tolerance and the difference between the y coordinates of the car and the target also less than it.
 The function will return `True` (*which means the car has reached the target*),else the function will return `False` (*which means the car has not reached the target*)
 ```#Funtion that checks that the car reached the first target
 def reach_condtion():
     if ((abs(goal[0]-veh.x[0])<0.05) or (abs(goal[1] -veh.x[1])<0.05)): #distance between the robot and the target